aiven/devportal/docs/tutorials/talk-to-kafka.rst

     pip install kafka-python

-- `confluent-Kafka <https://github.com/confluentinc/confluent-kafka-python>`_ library installed, you can install it with the following command:
+- `confluent-Kafka <https://github.com/confluentinc/confluent-kafka-python>`_ library installed that you'll use to produce messages in AVRO format, you can install it with the following command:

   .. code:: bash